Node.js is not a JS framework

 Not only independent developers and small dev teams choose the technology for their needs.
 Providing long-term support, Node.js attracts big companies as well.
 According to 2018 Node.js User Survey Report, the number of websites built with the tool exceeds 80K, and companies that use Node.js include IBM, Sony, SkyCatch, Uber, PayPal, SAP, and many many others.
 Check out reputable Node.js app examples we’ve blogged about.

 Traditionally, the US is ahead of the pack by international presence (26%) of the technology.
 The second country in the list of Node.js users is India (10%) followed by Germany and Canada (6%) with a little lag.
 Globalization of users is expressed by the total number of countries (over 100) they reside in and languages (over 60) they speak.
 In that context, Europe is the leading hangout of Node.js developers so far.

 According to statistics, three in four engineers that employ this tech stack go into backend or full stack development.
-At the same time, along with the thumping majority of web apps built with the JS run-time environment, there are many other options for how to use Node.js in the digital world.
-Some of them you have discovered in this article, while even more information can be drawn out of books.
+At the same time, along with a thumping majority of web apps built with the JS run-time environment, there are many other options for how to use Node.js in the digital world.
+Some of them you have discovered in this article, while even more information can be drawn out of the best Node.js books.
 Your next or current project, whether it is involved in programming robots/drones/devices or building a complex single page/real-time/data streaming app or even a huge IoT system will benefit from this tech stack.
 Eventually, you’ll ask yourself “Why not use Node.js?”, and take it for a spin.